 The market price of our common stock, like the price of shares of technology companies generally, has been and may continue to be volatile.
-From January 1, 2002 to March 24, 2022, the intra-day trading price of our common stock has varied from a high of \$145.52 to a low of \$0.75 per share, as reported on The Nasdaq Stock Market.
+From January 1, 2002 to March 28, 2023, the intra-day trading price of our common stock has varied from a high of \$145.52 to a low of \$0.75 per share, as reported on The Nasdaq Stock Market.
 Many factors may cause the market price for our common stock to decline, including:

-- shortfalls in revenues, cash flows or continued losses from operations; - delays in development or roll-out of any of our products; - overall decrease of US stock prices as a result of rising inflation and its effects on the economy; - economic and social effects of the COVID-19 virus or other pandemics; - short selling or other market manipulation activities; - announcements by one or more competitors of new product acquisitions or technological innovations; and - unfavorable outcomes from outstanding litigation.
+- shortfalls in revenues, cash flows, cash balances or continued losses from operations; - delays in development or roll-out of any of our products; - overall decrease of US stock prices as a result of rising inflation experienced in the United States, the accompanying increases in the benchmark lending rate by the Federal Reserve, and each of their effects on the economy; - economic and social effects of the COVID-19 virus or other pandemics; - short selling or other market manipulation activities; and - announcements by one or more competitors of new product acquisitions or technological innovations; - unfavorable outcomes from outstanding litigation.

-In addition, the stock market experiences extreme fluctuations in price and volume, which was heightened as a result of the COVID-19 pandemic, that particularly affect the market price of shares of technology companies, such as ours.
+In addition, the stock market experiences extreme fluctuations in price and volume, which was heightened as a result of the COVID-19 pandemic and the rise in interest rates, that particularly affect the market price of shares of technology companies, such as ours.
 These price and volume fluctuations are often unrelated or disproportionate to the operating performance of the affected companies.
 Because of this volatility, we may fail to meet the expectations of our stockholders or of securities analysts and our stock price could decline as a result.
 Furthermore, the trading price of our common stock may be adversely affected by third-parties trying to drive down the market price.
 Short sellers and others, some of whom post anonymously on social media, may be positioned to profit if our stock declines and their activities can negatively affect our stock price.
 These broad market and industry factors may seriously harm the market price of our common stock, regardless of our operating performance.
 Declines in our stock price for any reason, as well as broad-based market fluctuations or fluctuations related to our financial results or other developments outside of our control such as market reactions to increasing inflation described above or to ongoing hostilities between Russia and the Ukraine, may adversely affect your ability to sell your shares at a price equal to or above the price at which you purchased them.
 Decreases in the price of our common stock may also lead to de-listing of our common stock.